leohhhn/gnoland_zero_to_hero/examples/whitelist/tutorial.md

 ### WhitelistFactory Realm

 This is where the bulk of our functionality will be.
-The main thing that differentiates packages from realms is the fact that realms hold state, and have a initializer function.
-In our `/r/` directory, create a new file `whitelistFactory.gno`:
+The main thing differentiating packages from realms is that realms hold state and have an initializer function.
+In our `/r/` directory, create a new file, `whitelistFactory.gno`:

 ```
 cd ..